-K-MODES CLUSTERING ALGORITHM
+K-MODE CLUSTERING ALGORITHM

-Before entering the tutorial on k-modes, let’s revisit the k-means clustering algorithm.
-K- means is an unsupervised partitional clustering algorithm that is based on grouping data into k – numbers of clusters by determining centroid using the Euclidean or Manhattan method for distance calculation.
-It updates or calculates the new centroid by calculating the mean of data points in that cluster.
-We repeat the process for a number of iterations till successive iterations cluster data items into the same group.
+Before entering the tutorial on k-modes, letās revisit the k-means clustering algorithm.
+K-means is an unsupervised partitional clustering algorithm based on grouping data into k-numbers of clusters by determining the centroid using the Euclidean or Manhattan method for distance calculation.
+It updates or calculates the new centroid by calculating the mean of the data points in that cluster.
+We repeat the process for several iterations until successive iterations cluster data items into the same group.

 THEORY ??
 WE PREFER EXAMPLE

-Let’s kick off K-Means Clustering Scratch with a simple example.
-Suppose we have categorical data which should be clustered in 2 groups.
-Let’s suppose, on column 1 (C1) we have categories (M, N, O), on column 2 (C2) we have categories (P, Q, R), and on column 3 (C3) we have categories (W, X, Y, Z).
-Categorical distribution in the dataset is shown in the table below:
+Letās kick off K-Means Clustering Scratch with a simple example.
+Suppose we have categorical data, which should be clustered into two groups.
+Letās suppose, in column 1 (C1), we have categories (M, N, O); in column 2 (C2), we have categories (P, Q, and R); and in column 3 (C3), we have categories (W, X, Y, Z).
+The categorical distribution of the dataset is shown in the table below:

 S.N. | C1 | C2 | C3 | D1 | D2 |